wiln/flash-console/branches/2.5beta/doc/ReadMe.txt

    * Removed Cc.remote as it is a special use case
    * Removed Cc.setPanelArea, Cc.commandBase and Cc.runCommand for simplicity
    * Remoting now use ByteArray data format which will break older clients but is faster and more efficent
-   * Simplied sourcecode where possible while keeping compile size down
   * Minor changes
+   * Clicking on the priority filter P0 will now skip priorities that are not used.
+Shift click to go backwards
    * Top menu can now be hidden from UI OR Cc.config.style.topMenu = false;
    * Remote: to run local command line on remote, prefix string with ~, e.g. `~stage.frameRate=100;`
    * Classes now get a `*` around the name to signify that its a class and not an instance of a class. eg. `*Sprite*`
    * Pressing Enter while console is visible will auto focus to commandLine
+   * added /commands command to list all slash commands
    * added /keybinds command to list all used key binds
    * commandLine autoScoping can be set from Cc.config.commandLineAutoScope
    * You can no longer change the name of global/console/default/filtered channels
+   * Simplied sourcecode where possible while keeping compile size down
   * Bug fixes
    * Channel name generation from non-string param in Cc.logch, Cc.warnch, etc...
    * Not being able to keep selection while scrolling up.
 You may sometimes still have problem selecting while scrolling down
    * After dragging the main panel outside screen, it will snap back to view if you toggle it by entering the password
+   * Fixed memory leak from deleted logs

 ===2.4===